Thomas Cheek: Life

 Cheek was the son of Henry Cheke and his wife Frances Radclyffe (daughter of Sir Humphrey Radclyffe of Elstow and sister of Edward Radclyffe, 6th Earl of Sussex), and grandson of Sir John Cheke, royal preceptor and classical scholar.
-He was educated at York where his school fellows included Thomas Morton, afterwards Bishop of Durham, and Guy Fawkes.
+He was educated at St Peter's School, York where his school fellows included Thomas Morton, afterwards Bishop of Durham, and Guy Fawkes.
 He lost his father while a minor: he wrote a Greek letter and Latin verses to the Lord Treasurer in 1586 in which he called himself an orphan, and spoke of his father being gone to the joys of heaven.
-In it he prays his Lordship, that as he was always a help and a sanctuary unto his father, so he would be to him.
+In it, he prays to his Lordship, that as he was always a help and a sanctuary unto his father, so he would be to him.
 Cheek was knighted by King James I on 11 May 1603.